💉 IV Ketamine Infusion

 What does a ketamine infusion feel like?

-During a ketamine infusion, many patients report a floating or dream-like sensation, visual distortions, altered perception of time, and mild dissociation (feeling detached from your body or surroundings).
-The experience varies significantly between individuals.
-Some describe it as deeply relaxing, while others find it disorienting.
-The effects begin within minutes of starting the infusion and typically resolve within 30–60 minutes after the infusion ends.
+During a ketamine infusion at the standard 0.5 mg/kg dose for depression, many patients report a floating or dream-like sensation, visual distortions, altered perception of time, and mild dissociation — a feeling of detachment from your body or surroundings.
+The experience varies significantly between individuals and can even differ between sessions for the same person.
+Some describe it as deeply relaxing and introspective, while others find it disorienting or unusual.
+Clinical trials report that approximately 41% of patients experience noticeable dissociative symptoms during treatment.
+Effects begin within minutes of starting the infusion and typically resolve within 30–60 minutes after it ends.
+Staff monitor your vital signs throughout, and most clinics provide a calm, dimly lit environment with noise-canceling headphones or ambient music to improve comfort.
+Patients should arrange a ride home afterward, as driving is not permitted on the day of treatment.

 Is IV ketamine safe?

-IV ketamine is generally considered safe when administered at sub-anesthetic doses (0.5 mg/kg) in a monitored clinical setting.
-Common side effects include nausea, dizziness, and transient blood pressure elevation, which resolve within hours.
-Long-term risks of repeated ketamine use may include bladder toxicity (primarily seen at much higher doses in recreational use) and potential for psychological dependence.
-Patients with uncontrolled hypertension, active psychosis, or certain cardiac conditions may not be candidates for ketamine therapy.
+IV ketamine is generally considered safe when administered at sub-anesthetic doses of 0.5 mg/kg in a monitored clinical setting, according to the American Psychiatric Association 2017 consensus statement.
+Common side effects include nausea (occurring in 26–40% of patients), dizziness, and transient blood pressure elevation, all of which typically resolve within 1–2 hours after the infusion ends.
+Long-term risks of repeated use may include bladder toxicity, though this is primarily seen at much higher doses in recreational use rather than clinical treatment.
+Potential for psychological dependence exists but remains low under supervised medical protocols.
+Patients with uncontrolled hypertension, active psychosis, unstable cardiovascular disease, or a history of substance abuse may not be appropriate candidates.
+Always discuss your complete medical history with your provider before starting treatment to ensure ketamine therapy is safe for your specific situation.